Stadio Renato Dall’Ara

 Club: Bologna FC | Opening: 1927 | Capacity: 38,279 seats

 History and description

 Stadio Renato Dall’Ara was built in the mid 1920s.
-It officially opened on the 29th of May 1927 with a friendly between the national teams of Italy and Spain (2-0).
+It officially opened on 29 May 1927 with a friendly between the national teams of Italy and Spain (2-0).

 The stadium was initially called Il Littoriale and could hold 50,100 spectators.
 It already looked very similar to today’s stadium.

 In the 1960s, plans were made for the construction of a new and larger stadium outside of the city, but these were finally abandoned.

 After the War, the stadium had already changed names to Stadio Comunale, and in 1983 it was renamed to Stadio Renato Dall’Ara in honour of a former president of the club.